 We will be happy to help you with organisational matters relating to your studies and support you when and where you need it.
-The Student Support section offers helpful tips and tricks on the topics of learning & self-management, as well as scientific reading & writing.
+The Student Support section offers helpful tips and tricks on the topics of lifelong learning & self-organization, as well as scientific research.
 In addition, we have compiled the most important information regarding health and important facilities on this page for you.

 General scholarships and grants

 Scholarships & grants for students from the Executive Education